sfc-gh-ebotwick/cortex_analyst_with_observability/README.md

    * #### SQL Relevance - How relevant is the generated SQL to the users prompt?
    * #### Summarization Groundedness - How well grounded in the sql results is the summarization?
    * #### Final Answer Relevance - How well does the final summarization answer the users initial prompt?

+##  To view traces and feedbacks, run the notebook *run_trulens_dashboard_streamlit.ipynb* in your local environment to deploy a streamlit app with a dashboard of results

 ### Demo recording - [link](https://drive.google.com/file/d/1e3iJYSEZt55khj7raySBYIlaJDL1_4pz/view?usp=drive_link)
 ##### This demo is meant to serve as an illustrative example of how observability could be run on top of an agentic sql generation application